Clayoquot Island Preserve

 The island’s beaches and intertidal areas support two critical habitats for conservation: coastal sand dunes and eel-grass beds.
 Over 85 hectares (210 acres) of eelgrass grow just off the rocky shores of Clayoquot Island.
 These sea meadows store carbon at a capacity greater than a tropical rainforest and provide a haven for juvenile fish species looking for cover.
 They are also an ideal spawning ground for Pacific herring, which are a substantial food source for coastal birds and mammals.

 Great blue heron, black oystercatcher and Pacific geoduck can be found in the area.
 Clayoquot Island is an important migratory stopover for the hundreds of Brant geese that feed and rest on the sandspit in the early spring.

 A landowner’s vision

 Clayoquot Sound (Photo by Tim Ennis/NCC)

-Susan Bloom purchased Clayoquot Island in 1990, when the previous owner failed to execute plans to subdivide and develop the island with hundreds of vacation homes.
+Susan Bloom purchased Clayoquot Island in 1990, when the previous owner's plans to subdivide and develop the island with hundreds of vacation homes fell through.
 With the island in foreclosure and the potential for development high, Susan jumped at the chance to protect Clayoquot as a place of nature and prevent further development of the island’s hemlock forests and white sand beaches.
 She established the Clayoquot Island Preserve and allowed the forested parts of the island to flourish.

 A rich and storied history